-ANNUAL BSA HEALTH AND MEDICAL RECORD (PARTS A AND B) CAMP DOC
+ANNUAL BSA HEALTH AND MEDICAL RECORD (PARTS A AND B) Camp Doc

 Every youth and adult attending camp MUST turn in a Medical Form upon check-in.
 Please turn in a copy and keep the original for your personal records.
 A photocopy of both sides of your insurance card MUST be attached to the medical form.
 Please use the most current version of the Scouting America Annual Health and Medical Record (form #680-001).
-This form can be downloaded here: https://filestore.scouting.org/filestore/HealthSafety/pdf/680-001 AB.pdf
+This form can be downloaded here: ThreeFiresCouncil.org/medform (select the first option).